 7. Citadel of Bonifacio

-The city of Bonifacio perched on its scenographic cliffs on a sunny summer day.
-Southern Corse, France.
+The city of Bonifacio perched on its scenographic cliffs, Southern Corse, France.

-The city of Bonifacio perched on its scenographic cliffs on a sunny summer day.
-Southern Corse, France.
+The city of Bonifacio perched on its scenographic cliffs, Southern Corse, France.

 The Citadel of Bonifacio is a captivating place to explore, with its tangled medieval lanes and historic charm.
 The paved steps of montée du Rastello and montée St-Roch add to the allure of this ancient fortress.